Browse

 Obesity

 Obesity is one of the most common yet preventable health issues affecting dogs today.
 Extra weight can lead to severe health problems, including diabetes, heart disease, and arthritis.
 Obesity occurs when pups consume more calories than they burn, leading to an accumulation of excess body fat.
+Maintaining an ideal weight through proper dog exercise and a healthy diet for dogs is essential for preventing obesity-related health complications.

-Steps to Ensure a Healthy Weight
+Steps to ensure a healthy weight

-• Portion Control: Follow recommended portion sizes and avoid overfeeding.
+Follow recommended portion sizes and avoid overfeeding.
 Use a measuring cup to serve the right amount of food and stick to a feeding schedule to prevent overeating.

-Dental Disease
+Dental disease

 Dental disease affects approximately 80% of dogs by the age of three.
 It not only causes pain and bad breath but can also lead to more serious health issues like heart and kidney disease.
 Plaque buildup leads to gingivitis and eventually periodontal disease if left untreated.

-• Daily Teeth Brushing: Use dog-specific toothpaste and a soft-bristled brush to clean your pup's teeth daily.
+Use dog-specific toothpaste and a soft-bristled brush to clean your pup's teeth daily.
 This helps remove plaque before it hardens into tartar.

 Parvovirus